-As a member of the City Council, Tony authored several important pieces of legislation.
-Signed into law in 2005, his “Demolition by Neglect” bill enabled the Landmarks Preservation Commission to prevent the willful destruction of our City’s treasured landmarks.
+During his tenure on the Council, Tony authored several important pieces of legislation.
+Signed into law in 2005, his “Demolition by Neglect” bill strengthened the Landmarks Preservation Commission and has prevented the willful destruction of many of the City’s treasured landmarks.

 Tony also led the fight citywide against overdevelopment, the proliferation of McMansions, and other major abuses of the City’s building and zoning codes.
 In an effort to preserve the unique residential character and quality of life in neighborhoods throughout the City, Tony helped create new zoning districts such as R2A, which prevents the construction of McMansions, rezoned major portions of his district as well as numerous other neighborhoods in the City, and enacted citywide amendments to the “Community Facilities” section.
 Tony’s hard work resulted in the first real changes in the City’s zoning code in over 40 years.

 In 2009, his last year in the Council, Tony received the “New York City Human Rights Award” for obtaining the highest score of elected officials in New York City on the Human Rights Project’s report cards.
 A city-wide human rights coalition with more than 100 groups from all over the City, the Human Rights Project is the lead organization of the New York City Human Rights Initiative.

 Respecting the will of the voters who twice passed term limits, Tony refused to run for a third Council term.
 Instead, Tony took his message of change and reform city-wide, in a campaign for New York City Mayor.
 An underdog in the race, Tony ran on his populist reputation as New York City’s fiercest reform politician.
 He received rave reviews for his performances during the Mayoral debates and routinely challenged the status quo.